Language and its Disorders

 Overall aims and purpose

 Language is fundamental to human experience, providing tools with which to think and a way for us to communicate complex thoughts with others.
-Language is also an excellent system that we can study to understand how the human mind works.
+Language is also an excellent system to understand how the human mind works.
 This module will provide an introduction to the psychological study of language, including language acquisition (how do infants and adults learn languages?), comprehension (how do we convert auditory and/or visual signals into meaning?), and production (how do we convert our thoughts into sequences of motor movements in order to communicate meaningfully with others?).
 We will also consider the causes and characteristics of language disorders, such as aphasia and dyslexia.

 Although the precise plan may vary from year to year, topics covered will typically include: language acquisition and developmental disorders; language comprehension and production, plus conversation; reading and its disorders; multilingualism; linguistic relativity; forensic linguistics; language innateness.